 Fishing rights are regularly in the news as the UK & EU trade negotiations rumble on.
 While fishing is a relatively small economic issue, it’s certainly a big political one.
-Any research on the topic will quickly reveal huge industry complexities, a host of different organisations, sustainability issues and historical policies and licenses – all permed with hot multi-national politics.
+Any research on the topic will quickly reveal huge industry complexities, a host of different organisations, sustainability issues and historical policies and licenses.

-Little discussed however is the relationship between UK fishing and the UK consumer, and at the heart of this story is a tale of separation, abandonment and decline.
+Little discussed, however, is the relationship between UK fishing and the UK consumer.
+This is at the heart of this story is a tale of separation, abandonment and decline.

 Let’s start with the decline.
 In 1895 the seas were open, fishing villages flourished all around our isles, and what was landed by local boats was what you ate.
 Peak UK fishing.
 In Skye the staple diet was salmon.
 If you were indentured to work on a farm part of the deal was you could be fed salmon no more than 4 times a week.
-In London you ate a lot of eels, and somewhat reluctantly, pike.
+In London, you ate a lot of eels, and somewhat reluctantly, pike.
 Since 1895 it’s all been downhill.
-The total number of fishermen employed in the UK has fallen from just under 50,000 in 1938 to less than 12,000 today.
+The total number of fishermen employed in the UK has fallen from around 50,000 in 1938 to around 12,000 today.
 The number of fishing vessels in the UK fleet has fallen by 30% since 1996 – to some 7,000 vessels.

 So, what is behind this decline?
 One key culprit is demand.
-The top two fish we land are mackerel and herring – the perfect oily fish for a healthy diet, but very much out of fashion in the UK.
+The top two fish we land are mackerel and herring.
+Although they are the perfect oily fish for a healthy diet they are very much out of fashion in the UK.
 Also, despite cooking being an increasingly popular pastime, many people simply don’t know their fish, or how to cook it.
 We export fabulous crab, scallops and langoustines to the Mediterranean and then fly out there to enjoy them at a restaurant.

 But the biggest factor behind the decline is the separation of UK consumers from their own produce.
 The Marine Conservation Society explains that “we currently export around 75% of fish caught and landed in the UK, but we’re the ninth largest importer of fish in the world, with around 70% of the seafood value entering the UK fish supply chain coming from overseas”.

 This two-way motorway of fish is absurd: economically wrong and also an ecological disaster.
 We are net importers of fish, while the fishmonger with fresh fish down the road is in decline.
-We generally export in bulk, and buy ‘consumer packaged’, losing out on the processing jobs.
-We import from places as far away as China, India and Vietnam, at a horrendous cost in product miles: marine diesel, bulk packaging, and waste incurred during transport.
+Generally, we export in bulk, and buy ‘consumer packaged’, losing out on the processing jobs.
+We import from places as far away as China, India and Vietnam.
+This has horrendous product miles costs: marine diesel, bulk packaging, and waste incurred during transport.

 Top 10 sources of UK fish imports, ranked by their distance from the UK.